MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Michigan

-The Personal Exemption Amount is $5,600 from $5,000 The Tax Rate remains at 4.25%
+- The Personal Exemption Amount is $5,600 from $5,000
+- The Tax Rate remains at 4.25%

 ### Withholding changes for Missouri

-The Standard Deduction is $21,900 prior \$20,800 for filing status HOH The Standard Deduction is $29,200 prior \$27,700 for filing status MAR1 The Standard Deduction is $14,600 prior \$13,850 for filing status MAR2 and SINGLE
+- The Standard Deduction is $21,900 prior \$20,800 for filing status HOH
+- The Standard Deduction is $29,200 prior \$27,700 for filing status MAR1
+- The Standard Deduction is $14,600 prior \$13,850 for filing status MAR2 and SINGLE

-Withholding rates for all filing status
+Withholding rates for all filing status:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over |
 |-------------|------------------|----------------|--------------|--------------------|